flexcompute-readthedocs/Flow360Documentation/docs/source/examples/betDiskSteady_caseStudy.rst

    Overview of volume mesh used in BET Disk simulations of XV-15 rotor, successively zooming in from top left->top right->bottom left->bottom right.

-The freestream quantities are shown below as these quantities are needed to set up the non-dimensional variables in case configuration and translate the non-dimensional output variables into dimensional values.
+The freestream quantities are shown below.
+These quantities are needed to set up the non-dimensional variables in case configuration and translate the non-dimensional output variables into dimensional values.
 More information on non-dimensionalization in Flow360 can be found at :ref:`nondimensionalization_Flow360`.
 The grid unit :math:`L_{gridUnit}=1\,\text{inch}=0.0254\,\text{meter}` in the above mesh.
-In this case study, the freestream is in sea level standard, shown in :numref:`tab_air_isa`
+In this case study, the freestream conditions are set to standard sea level values as shown in :numref:`tab_air_isa`

 .. _tab_air_isa:
 .. csv-table:: Sea-level air properties